-2.2.7.1 Released for Construction Documents
+2.2.7.1 Design Submittals

-Developer shall submit to TxDOT all Released for Construction Documents in accordance with the submittal requirements of the Design Quality Management Plan.
-Developer's Released for Construction Documents shall comply with the requirements of the CDA Documents, and shall be detailed, complete, constructible, and shall allow verification of the design criteria and compliance with CDA Documents.
+Not later than two Business Days after Developer completes design of any particular Released for Construction Document, and Developer has reviewed and checked the design in accordance with the Quality Management Plan, and Developer's Registered Professional Engineer has signed and sealed the document, Developer shall submit the signed and sealed document to TxDOT.
+Developer's Released for Construction Document shall comply with the requirements of the CDA Documents, and shall be detailed, complete, constructible, and shall allow verification of the design criteria and compliance with CDA Documents.